 - 1. IN GENERAL: We make operational and management decisions based upon the information you provide us.
 Ensure you keep our Thunderbird Air Show Events Coordinator informed and meet the planning checklist requirements and timeline. - 2.
-THUNDERBIRD PROJECT OFFICER: Name one individual as your Thunderbird Project Officer and allow that person to be the sole source of contact with the Thunderbird Air Show Events Coordinator. - a.
+THUNDERBIRD PROJECT OFFICER: Name one individual as your Thunderbird Project Officer and allow that person to be the sole source of contact with the Thunderbird Air Show Events Coordinator and Thunderbird 8. - a.
 The Thunderbird Project Officer must read this manual and be acquainted with the respective areas of responsibility.
 He or she should be able to discuss all details of your air show and our operational requirements.
-Details will include, but are not limited to, your schedule of events, FAA waivers, airfield/show site diagrams, housing and transportation requirements, PR requests, etc. - b.
+Details will include, but are not limited to, your schedule of events, FAA waivers, airfield/show site diagrams, housing and transportation requirements, community engagement requests, etc. - b.
 The Thunderbird Project Officer must be readily available for direct coordination at least 60 days prior to the air show.
 Please do not send your project officer on temporary duty (TDY) during this time, or assign additional duties that could conflict with air show requirements. - c.
 The Thunderbird Project Officer needs to meet the Advance Pilot upon his or her arrival.
 For deployed sites, the Project Officer needs to be available at the Thunderbird aircraft parking location. - 3.
 AIR FORCE RECRUITER: Recruiting quality candidates for military service is the heart of the Thunderbird mission.
 It is essential that local recruiters take an active role in coordinating activities that enhance recruiting.
 Recruiters must work closely with your Public Affairs or Publicity representative for maximum benefit from our visit.
 Please keep them involved during your planning as they are a valuable resource. - 4.
 PUBLIC AFFAIRS: An effective publicity campaign is crucial to a successful air show.
-The Public Affairs representative should distribute all pre-show publicity, arrange for media interviews, PR commitments, and live coverage of the air show.
-The representative is also responsible for coordinating with local recruiters, and coordinating all receptions, dinners, and public relations visits, as well as informing the Thunderbirds as to which events are spouse/children friendly for Thunderbird families who have traveled to the show site.
-He or she will not commit the Thunderbirds to any engagements until they receive authorization from the Thunderbirds Public Affairs Officer. - 5.
+The Public Affairs representative is a critical role and he/she must be extremely proactive in efforts to distribute all pre-show publicity, arrange for media interviews, community engagement commitments, and live coverage of the air show.
+The representative is also responsible for coordinating with local recruiters, and coordinating all receptions, dinners, and community outreach engagements.
+They should consider using established communication channels to collaborate with organizations that represent the diversity of the local community.
+They should also inform the Thunderbirds as to which events are spouse/children friendly for Thunderbird families who have traveled to the show site.
+He or she will not commit the Thunderbirds to any engagements until they receive authorization from Thunderbird 12, our Public Affairs Officer. - 5.
 MEDICAL REPRESENTATIVE: The Medical representative serves as a liaison between the Thunderbird Flight Surgeon and the nearest medical facility.
 The representative need not be on call and does not need to attend the Advance Pilot meeting.
 He or she simply acts as a liaison and provides information to our doctor.